 There will never be a grand solution to all of our problems.
 There is no one doctrine that could possibly take into account all of the contingencies.
 People have searched thousands of years for that and have always come up empty handed.
 In the interim, they’ve sold you a dream to believe in to make life a bit more palatable.
 That dream is a lie and, in the end, is more akin to a nightmare.

 There is no secret.
 Nothing is the answer.
 We are here to live.
 We are here to be ourselves.
 When people feel they can’t be who they are, they revolt and take down as many as they can with them.
 Another’s belief is no threat to your faith.
-Because your parents didn’t ask you how was your day at school is not the flight attendant’s fault.
-No matter how much you’ve given—nor how hard you’ve suffered—nobody owes you anything.
+Because no one asked you how your day was today is not the flight attendant’s fault.
+No matter how much you’ve given, nor how hard you’ve suffered, nobody owes you anything.

 Change your life; change the world.
 The power is not without, but rather, within.

 This piece is dedicated with love to my brother, Jimmy Greene, and his family and everyone else who has had to suffer in these trying times.

 - Nicholas Payton aka The Savior of Archaic Pop